Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

 I moved the initialization in the entry point itself - the `main` function and ran it again.

-The result shattered me: It took 55 seconds - longer than CPU Multiplication, and I was back with `NaN` output in linear regression and 30% accuracy for logistics regression.
+The result shattered me: It took 55 seconds - longer than CPU Multiplication, and I was back with `NaN` output in linear regression and 30% accuracy for logistic regression.

 Debug time...